oVirt/ovirt-site/source/event/detailedexternalevents.html.md

 ### User Experience

-User should be able to use the keyword is_external when searching for events Global External Events will be displayed on the Global Events TAB Entity instance External Events will be displayed on the Events TAB when selecting the Entity instance
+Global External Events will be displayed on the Global Events TAB Entity instance External Events will be displayed on the Events TAB when selecting the Entity instance

 ### Installation/Upgrade